 Simba needed reconstruction surgery by an ophthalmologist.
 The surgery involved removing pieces of gum tissues and attaching them to the eyelid.
 Why gums?
 Simply, they don’t grow hair.

 After I picked him up, I took him right home to rest.
 He was pretty sad, in his cone of shame.
-He really disliked the plastic cone of shame they gave him, so I got him one from Amazon that was more comfortable and easy to clean.

 It was not this exact one, but very similar.
 I’d take it off in short stints when I would lay with him, and he really enjoyed that.